 Inhaled short-acting β2-agonists are the most effective drugs available for treatment of acute bronchospasm and for prevention of exercise-induced asthma. β2-Selective agents are preferred, to avoid the cardiac effect of β1-activation.
 Use of long-acting β2-agonists has been associated with an increased risk of asthma-related death, intubation or hospitalization, and it is no longer recommended that long-acting β2-agonists be used as monotherapy for asthma.

 There are a number of β-agonists that are used in the treatment of asthma and chronic obstructive pulmonary disease (COPD).

 |pirbuterol (SA) ||indacaterol (LA) |

 |SA, short-acting; LA, long acting || |

 In an emergency, such as the bronchoconstriction associated with anaphylaxis, epinephrine can be used.
 Use of a short-acting β-agonist more than two to three times a week means that the asthma is not well controlled and adjustments to baseline medication need to be made.
 Long-acting β-agonists can be used in combination with inhaled corticosteroids to control asthma symptoms.

-Leukotriene modifiers can be used as an alternative to inhaled corticosteroids, ...
+Leukotriene modifiers can be used as an alternative ...